tsanhan/dotnet-dating-app/README.md

-Setting up the Angular app for messaging: ok so the next thing to do when setting up a new feature is to take care of the client side:

-* we'll start with creating an interface for our messages.
+Designing the inbox:
-* create and go to models/message.ts
+go to messages.component.html

-up next: design the inbox
+up next: client for the message thread